Krishnatripathi09/devtinder-backend/README.md

 # Starting our Application on Server:
 pm2 start npm --start // To start the Application 24/7

-pm2 logs // To check ths logs for Anay Issues
+pm2 logs // To check ths logs for Any Issues

 pm2 flush npm // this command is used to Flush the Logs where npm is the name of the Application for which we want to flush the logs: